dgroomes/redux-playground/redux-toolkit/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Clean up some of the scaffolded unused stuff like the CSS.
+* [x] DONE Clean up some of the scaffolded unused stuff like the CSS.
 It's using some oddly long font rules which are a distraction.